DjFix/studioone_functions/README.md

 - **classfactory.xml:** *Class definitions for each individual action.*

 ***ClassID's** must be unique.
-This package adds a new action named TEST FUNCTIONS to the command list and Track menu.*
+This package adds a new action named TEST FUNCTIONS to the command list and Track menu.
+menuPriority.value -1 = don't list in menu*
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <ClassFactory>